 A comprehensive collection of resources for all of the topics listed in this compact has been compiled to support our development and health.
 This list grows as we do and can be found here.

 Publishing preprints and sharing results openly is the key to 21st century science communication.
 The real end goal of any research is to get the work out there, and I find myself most invested in the final push to posting and preprint than any other subsequent part of the process.
 We maintain our high scientific standards by publishing preprints of high quality research when it’s ready.
 The peer-review process of traditional journals can delay important results by months and is often plagued with politics that are harmful to the scientific process as a whole.
-However, the reality is traditional publishing still provides the highest visibility for work and coordinates qualified reviewers, and so for now, the traditional route can not yet be abandoned.
+However, the reality is traditional publishing still provides the highest visibility for work and coordinates qualified reviewers.
 Our current approach involves disseminating our results via preprints and is followed by publishing in traditional journals.
 See “Beer AND Tacos” above.
 We currently do both because it gets us where we need to be, but we are full proponents of a modern world of publishing that encompasses transparency, speed, fairness, peer-review, and visibility.
 This is evolving, and as a group we want to lead by example and be on the vanguard of that change.

 I like to take an active role in the preparation of all our manuscripts, and I have protocols to facilitate this.
 A Twitter feed I follow, @drugmonkeyblog, voiced the issue of how students are often afraid to show PIs anything other than finished work.
 I expect a draft to be very rough and a starting point to grow from.
 Regarding authorship, I believe that conversations about positions in author order should occur early in a project, and I err on having more authors on a paper than less.
 Everyone with a meaningful contribution should be included.